The Little Gem Magnolia is the perfect option for those who want to grow a southern magnolia tree but have limited space.

 If you live in particularly arid parts of Australia, it’s recommended to regularly check the soil moisture level.
 Unlike many other plants, Magnolia grandiflora little gem is able to withstand some flooding, so you won’t need to worry too much about overwatering.

-During the spring, a slow-release fertilizer can be added to the soil to support growth.
+During the spring, a slow-release fertiliser can be added to the soil to support growth.
 Especially if you are growing a magnolia little gem hedge, it is recommended to prune lightly if necessary.

 As it is a slow grower, it shouldn’t be too often, and with this species, less is more.
 When pruning, avoid cutting off any young buds which may be growing for the next season.